 One of the areas Jane is most interested in is the violence link between animal cruelty and human cruelty and believes deeply that we can help both animals and people by recognizing this connection.
 She has been thrilled to head up Women for Humane Canada and continues to be one of its ambassadors every day by educating the public and government officials about animal issues, as well as investigating ways to make her local community a more humane environment for both animals and people

 “I joined Women for Humane Canada because of the strong presence of women in the world of animal advocacy and I believe in our power and talent to make Canada a more humane nation.
-I encourage other women to join this amazing group and witness for themselves how their commitment is putting animals more strongly on the federal map.”
+I encourage other women to join this amazing group and witness for themselves how their commitment is putting animals more strongly on the national map.”

 Member Since:February 1st, 2017